aquasecurity/tracee/docs/docs/detectors/datastore-api.md

     // GetContainerByName retrieves container by name
     // Returns ErrNotFound if not found
-    GetContainerByName(name string) (*ContainerInfo, error) }
+    GetContainerByName(name string) (*ContainerInfo, error)

+    // ListContainers returns currently running containers, optionally filtered
+    // Pass nil filter to return all containers
+    // Returns empty slice if no containers match the filter ListContainers(filter *ContainerFilter) ([]*ContainerInfo, error) }

+// ContainerFilter allows filtering containers by various criteria
+// All fields are optional - nil values mean the field is not used for filtering type ContainerFilter struct {
+    Name    *string  // Filter by container name (exact match) Image   *string  // Filter by image name (exact match) Runtime *string  // Filter by runtime (e.g., "docker", "containerd") }
 ```
 {% endraw %}